Key facts

 Career outcomes

-As a graduate of this course you will be equipped with the skills to build a rewarding career affecting positive change.
-You will be well positioned to engage in the development and implementation of practical solutions to the complex sustainability challenges and may choose to seek employment in government roles, non-government organisations or in the private sector.
+As a graduate of this course, you will be equipped with the skills to build a rewarding career effecting positive change.
+You will be well-positioned to engage in the development and implementation of practical solutions to complex sustainability challenges.
+Employment opportunities exist in government roles, non-government organisations or in the private sector.

-Depending on your elected area of expertise, you may choose to pursue employment as an officer, manager or consultant in areas including environmental protection, cultural and natural heritage management, environmental conservation, land and water management, natural resource management, agriculture, communication and planning.
+Depending on your area of expertise, management or consultant opportunities exist in areas including environmental protection, cultural and natural heritage management, environmental conservation, land and water management, natural resource management, agriculture, communications and planning.

 Course learning outcomes